tsanhan/sports-ecommerce/README.md

 # sports-ecommerce

-Section 6\67 Adding the search functionality
+Section 6\68 Adding CORS support to the API
--Give the ability to handle Upper case text when search
+-Create another service in startup class for CORS
+-And of saction 6